How do I delete my wallet and start over?

 2. Remove the following folder containing your digital asset keys and wallet data on your computer.
 The data directory is located in different places depending on if you are on a PC, Mac or Linux.

-To get here, open finder, and press Command + Shift + G. Copy and Paste this into the Go To Folder text field: ~/Library/Application Support/
+Alternatively, you can also get here by opening finder and pressing Command + Shift + G. Copy and Paste this into the Go To Folder text field: ~/Library/Application Support/Exodus

 Linux: home > YOUR-USERNAME > .config > Exodus